sidwellr/Variations/Variations.md

 |[sattractor3D](meshes/meshes.md#sattractor3D) | Generate a 3D mesh from differential equations
 |[sattractor_js](attractors/attractors.md#sattractor_js) | A strange attractor attributed to Roger Bagula
 |[scrambly](flippers/flippers.md#scrambly) | Divide the central square into subsquares and scramble them
+|[separation](splitters/splitters.md#separation) | Splits the plane along the x and y axes, squishing or stretching the half planes
 |[shape](polarshapes/polarshapes.md#shape) | General shape generator using the superformula
 |[shredded](shredders/shredders.md#shredded) | Shreds the flame into strips in the x, y, and z directions and scrambles them
 |[shredlin](shredders/shredders.md#shredlin) | Divides the plane into horizontal and vertical strips and shrinks them